adobe/edgly/README.md

 ### Test changes in stage then deploy to production

+1. [Set your Fastly API token](#get-fastly-api-token) inside the shell (if not yet)
-1. Deploy to stage:
+2. Deploy to stage:
    ```sh
    edgly service update --env stage --activate
    ```
 3. Wait for Fastly changes to rollout, usually less than 30 seconds
-2. Run any tests against stage
+4. Run any tests against stage
    ```sh
    HOST=https://stage.example.com edgly test
    ```
-3. If successful, deploy to production:
+5. If successful, deploy to production:
    ```sh
    edgly service update --activate
    ```
-4. If something goes wrong, revert to old version using the Fastly UI
+6. If something goes wrong, revert to old version using the Fastly UI

 ## Test Framework